cisco-open/flame/docs/02-getting-started.md

 ## Development Setup

-This project provides a development setup called fiab, an acronym for fledge-in-a-box, which is found [here](03-fiab.md).
+This project provides a development setup called fiab, an acronym for flame-in-a-box, which is found [here](03-fiab.md).